-A Dam Doll, better known
+A Dam Doll, better known as a Troll Doll. |

 The term "troll" (and its verb, "trolling") began to get a bad connotation in the 1990s, with the rise of the Internet.
 A number of academic studies of Internet usage began to document the rise of the disembodied, semi-anonymous, virtual community and what might be considered "bad behavior" in regular conversation: high-jacking discussions; posing a pseudo-question, then refusing to accept an answer from another person, and so on.
 Today, most of social media recognizes that a "troll" is someone who seems to derive some type of pleasure out of getting people upset or angry.
 Some social media sites and platforms attempt to control trolls and their practices: most social media sites do not allow anonymous posting or "sock monkeys" (dummy accounts set up with a false name).
 Unfortunately, attempt to stop all trolling is like using a sieve to carry water--it's simply too porus.